textpattern/textpattern.github.io/tags/linklist.md

 The number of links to skip.
 Default: `0`.
 * `pageby="integer or limit"`
 Number of links to jump each page.
-Without this attribute, you cannot navigate using the "newer":newer and "older":older tags.
+Without this attribute, you cannot navigate using the [newer](newer) and [older](older) tags.
 Usually you will want to track the `limit` attribute.
 Use `pageby="limit"` to do this, which means you will not have to amend two values if you subsequently decide to alter the `limit`.
 Default: unset
 * `realname="author real name"`
 Restrict to links with the specified author name.